lbl-anp/bdc_api/README.md

   It can then be accessed under `docs/_build/html`.

-### Notes:

-- Detailed documentation on how to use this package can be found on relevant BDC web service websites.
+- More detailed documentation on how to use this package can be found on relevant BDC web service websites.
 Please contact BDC/MINOS team at LBL for more details.

 ### Licensing: